alecrabbit/php-console-spinner/README.md

 ### ⚠️ Compatibility issues

-This project is still in its development phase.
+This project is still in its active development phase.
 It turn out that some of its indirect dependencies are causing compatibility issues.
-For now a solution you can use lightweight spinner from [alecrabbit/php-cli-snake]
+For now as solution you can use lightweight spinner from [alecrabbit/php-cli-snake]

 ### Features
 - progress indication during spin `$spinner->progress(0.5)` ➙ `50%`